wesselvdv/pgbouncer/doc/config.md

     * = host=foo

-then a connection to PgBouncer specifying a database "bar" will effectively behave as if an entry
+then a connection to pg_ddm specifying a database "bar" will effectively behave as if an entry

     bar = host=foo dbname=bar